-In accordance with the requirements of Act 120, the Select Committee on the Future of Public Higher Education in Vermont submits this final report due on April 16, 2021.
+In accordance with the requirements of Act 120, the Select Committee on the Future of Public Higher Education in Vermont submits this revised report due on February 12, 2021, the second of three required by the legislation.
 Act 120 charged the Select Committee with "addressing the urgent needs of the Vermont State Colleges (VSC) and developing an integrated vision and plan for a high-quality, affordable, and workforce-connected future for higher education in Vermont" and to offer recommendations regarding "the financial sustainability of the VSC system" as judged through the lens of having "impact on institutional capacity to innovate and meet State goals and learners' needs."